 1) read and hand write basic Russian words;

-2) demonstrate, in 4 skills, a familiarity with basic Russian vocabulary equivalent to A1 level on the CEFR;
+2) demonstrate a familiarity with basic Russian vocabulary equivalent a Beginners level;

-3) demonstrate, in listening and reading , a basic understanding of the main points of standard materials related to basic topics;
+3) demonstrate a basic understanding of the main points of standard materials in the target

-4) express and exchange basic information, in speaking and writing, in areas of immediate need or on very familiar topics;
+4) express and exchange basic information in the target language in areas of immediate need or on very familiar topics;

-5) demonstrate, in 4 skills, an introductory understanding of the life and multiple cultures of the target language countries.
+5) demonstrate knowledge and understanding of the life and cultures of the target language countries within the context of the area of study.

 This is a 15-credit module.
 Students who completed this module successfully can progress onto LA310 in the spring term.